leanprover-community/NNG4/README.md

 After making changes to the code, you need to run `lake build` in a terminal and reload the web page inside the "Simple Browser".

-### Codespaces

-If you open the repository in codespaces, it it should run the game locally in the background.
-You can open it for for example under "Ports" and clicking on
-"Open in Browser".

-Note: You have to wait until `npm` started properly.
-In particular, this is after a message like
-`[client] webpack 5.81.0 compiled successfully in 38119 ms` appears.
-This might take a good while.

-As with devcontainers, you need to run `lake build` after changing any lean files and then reload the browser.

 ### Gitpod